bolton2710/echem-dft-etl/README.md

 # Demo of ETL workflow for investigating electrochemical oxide materials

-## 1. Walkthrough (5 minutes read)
+## 1. Walkthrough (5-minutes read)

 ### A. Intro
-Electrodes are the building blocks for battery and electrocatalysis applications.
+Electrodes are the building block for battery and electrocatalysis applications.
-Among electrode materials, oxides are commonly encountered in water electrolysis for green $H_2$ production (e.g., Iridium/Nickel oxides).
+Among electrode materials, oxides are commonly encountered in water electrolysis for green $H_2$ production (e.g., iridium/nickel oxides).
 Because oxide materials are vast and electrochemical experiments are time-consuming, computational screening of oxide electrodes is among the cutting-edge ideas.
 This demo illustrates a workflow that screens vanadium oxides for electrochemical properties.